 While Apple and Samsung have primarily focused on making tablets that are basically really big smartphones, Microsoft makes tablets that bring all of the features of a desktop OS to users.
 Practically anything that can be done on a Windows desktop machine can be done on a Windows tablet, which is a huge boon for business users with Windows-friendly corporate networks.

-As a result, Microsoft has carved out its own niche in the tablet market: building and powering tablets for people who need devices that can work as hard as they play.
+As a result, Microsoft has carved out its own niche: building and powering tablets for people who need devices that can work as hard as they play.

 The most important decision you’ll make when buying a Windows tablet is whether you’ll mostly use it for work or for leisure.
 The choice is especially important considering that there are two main types of Windows tablets.